AntonioDehesa/tilop/README.md

 Now, i started the section for Deep Learning!!!
 Woooo...
 I liked the video about the Object Tracking API within OpenCV.

+## Day 45: March 20 2021
+### Today's progress:
+Started the Deep Learning section.
+The first videos where about Machine Learning basics, and concepts.
+During this section, i´ll be learning the use of Keras.
 <!---
 ## Day x
 ### Today's progress: